Landing AI Q&A

 What hurdles do enterprises need to overcome in order to successfully adopt and operationalize AI?

 Most enterprises struggle with where to get started first.
 There are so many opportunities from leveraging AI.
-Enterprises need to start by understanding the value to their organization by each effort.
-Which AI projects have the potential to provide the greatest value to the core areas of customer engagement and business operations.
+To maximize the potential of AI projects, enterprises should understand where they can derive the most value.
+These benefits often lie within core business operations and customer engagement areas.
 Beyond that, experimentation is key.
 Will the first project be wildly successful?
 Probably not.
 But there is much to learn, and it is an iterative process with an exponential learning curve.
 The sooner one gets started, the sooner one derives the value AI can provide.
 Understand the data and how AI models could apply to the data.
 Understand where it fits into the company’s business objectives.
 Those projects that are closer to a core business objective are best to start with.
 Also, don’t assume you have to do it all yourself.
 There are many resources that enterprises can rely on to help guide them through the process.

 What recommendations do you have for the CEO or CIO at enterprises who are beginning their AI journey?